 Since it’s the most expensive country in Central America, I barely spent any time in Costa Rica.
 The time that I did spend here, two weeks, was spent teaching Yoga at Tico Lingo, a Spanish School in Heredia.
 It was a chill two weeks spent doing a whole lot of nothing with the other volunteers and teaching small classes to the owner of the school and some of the students.
 I found this program through Workaway.info.

 It’s been exactly one month since moving to Ho Chi Minh City.
-As expected, it has not been easy.
-In fact, sometimes it was down right miserable.
 Adjusting to a huge change, although worth it, has it’s pros and cons.

-So, before waxing poetic about Saigon’s more attractive features, let me tell you what absolutely sucks about it.
+So, before waxing poetic about Saigon’s more attractive features, let me tell you what has been the most difficult to adjust to.

 The Traffic.
-Good god.
-This traffic.
 Most Westerners, myself included, maintain the notion that walking into oncoming traffic is not safe.
-Whelp, in Vietnam that is not the case.
-If you want to cross the road, you better get comfortable walking into a mass of trucks, motorbikes, pushbikes and cars that somehow organizes itself despite the obvious lack of traffic laws.
+In Vietnam that is not the case.
+If you want to cross the road, you better get comfortable walking into a mass of trucks, motorbikes, pushbikes and cars that somehow organizes itself.

 The roads are both impressive and dizzying, showcasing the ways in which Asia’s collective society is different then an individualist one.
 In the US, at least in New York, this would never fly.
-Some asshole who has to get to work would do something dumb and kill everyone.
+Someone in a rush to get to work would do something dumb and kill everyone.
 But in Asia, admittedly, it works.
 Still terrifying though.